yhaooo11/JavaCards/README.md

 power of flashcards in grade 11 summer school, I have been using them any time I need to memorize something.

+## User Stories

+- As a user, I want to be able to create a new flashcard and add it to an existing or new deck
+- As a user, I want to be able to review a flashcard(s) (see front and back)
+- As a user, I want to be able to view all my decks of flashcards
+- As a user, I want to be able to delete a flashcard or deck
+- As a user, I want to be able to see the number of flashcards I have reviewed in each deck